rascol/Raspberry-Pi-PPS-Client/README.md

 ~ $ sudo apt-get install chkconfig
 ```

-This is necessary if you want to install PPS-Client as a system service.
+This is necessary if you want to install PPS-Client as a system service that will automatically start on system boot.

 # Installing
 ---